Michae1CC/aws-cdk-examples/vpc-cloudwatch/README.md

 ## FlowLog

 Setting up our flow logs is fairly straight forward.
 To start, we need to create a new log group to capture and store traffic data.
 After we create a flow log itself, providing it with the vpc to monitor, the role for cloud watch permissions, and a log group to point to.
-I've also set the traffic type to `ACCEPT` only to make it a little easier to find our pings and the max aggregation interval to one minute so we are not waiting as long for our logs to appear.
+I've also set the traffic type to `ACCEPT` so that it's a little easier to find our pings.
+The max aggregation interval to lowered to one minute from a default value of 10 minutes so we are not waiting as long for our logs to appear.

 ```typescript
 const cloudWatchLogGroup = new LogGroup(this, "CloudWatchLogGroup");